 Brush the top of your pie with maple syrup.
 This adds a touch of sweetness and gives the pie a beautiful shine.

 Chilling the Dough

-Refrigerate the pie for about 30 minutes before you bake it.
+Refrigerate the gluten-free pie crust for about 30 minutes before you bake it.
 This helps the dough keep its shape and prevents the crust from shrinking in the oven.